Visualizing computational fluid dynamics on a car

 sample = data_list[0]

-Let’s take a look at the vertices and pressure values.
+Let’s take a look at the vertices and pressure values to understand the 3D structure and how pressure varies across the car surface.

 # By default the data is normalized into the unit cube.
 To get a